GravityKit/GravityView/readme.txt

 == Changelog ==

 * Tweak: Improved plugin speed by reducing amount of information logged
+* Fixed: Duplicate descriptions on the settings screen
 * Fixed: Our "No-Conflict Mode" made the settings screen look bad.
 Yes, we recognize the irony.

 = 1.21.5.1 on June 13, 2017 =